 - Sites of employment corresponding to the locations of the highest emissions (as defined by the NAEI point source database) have been removed from the distributions.
-This prevents double counting of emissions at these locations (emissions are mapped as point sources); - High-resolution gas consumption data at Middle Layer Super Output Area (MSOA) has been used to adjust the distribution of gas predicted by the employment and energy intensity data.
-An adjustment has also been applied in Northern Ireland based on local authority level gas consumption data; - Based on expert knowledge of fuel use by industry and businesses the distributions of fuel oil and gas oil have been modified so that consumption is lower per employee in grid squares with Natural Gas availability through the use of a weighting factor;
+This is in order to prevent double counting of emissions at these locations (emissions are mapped as point sources). - High-resolution gas consumption data at Middle Layer Super Output Area (MSOA) has been used to adjust the distribution of gas predicted by the employment and energy intensity data.
+An adjustment has also been applied in Northern Ireland based on local authority level gas consumption data. - Where evidence of areas with natural gas availability, Xoserve's Off-Gas Postcode dataset has been used to identify sites with no gas. - Based on expert knowledge of fuel use by industry and businesses the distributions of Fuel Oil and Gas Oil have been modified so that consumption is lower per employee in grid squares with Natural Gas availability through the use of a weighting factor. - The distribution of coal has been further limited to outside the locations of Smoke Control Areas.